KrishnaRShah/KrishnaRShah/README.md

 - 📧 How to reach me **krishnarshah@outlook.com**

-- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/mirayaabrodi/).
+- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/krishnarshah/).

+- :computer: Take a look at my [Website](https://krishnashah.netlify.app/).

 ## 📦 Toolbox